akahigeg/rbenv-install-rubies-cookbook/README.md

 ### default

-Install rubyies that specified by node attributes.
+Install rubyies that specified in node attributes.

 ### keep-group-write